Skip to main content

 The single most important thing you can do when your preschooler is angry is to stay regulated yourself.
 This is not about being a perfect parent.
 It is about a neurological reality: young children cannot regulate their own emotions.
 They borrow your calm.
 Developmental scientists call this co-regulation, and it is the foundation upon which all future self-regulation is built.

-Bariola et al. (2011, Clinical Child and Family Psychology Review, DOI: 10.1007/s10567-011-0092-5) found that caregiver emotion regulation is one of the strongest predictors of a child's ability to develop their own regulation skills.
-When a parent remains calm during a child's outburst, they are not ignoring the behavior.
-They are modeling what “safe” looks like in the middle of emotional chaos.
+Bariola et al. (2011, Clinical Child and Family Psychology Review, DOI: 10.1007/s10567-011-0092-5) found that how well you manage your own emotions is one of the strongest predictors of your child's ability to manage theirs over time.
+When you stay calm during your child's outburst, you are not ignoring the behavior.
+You are showing them what “safe” looks like in the middle of the storm.

 Get low and get quiet